IMPORTANT SAFETY INFORMATION

 - In some patients, injections with EYLEA may cause a temporary increase in eye pressure within 1 hour of the injection.
 Sustained increases in eye pressure have been reported with repeated injections, and your doctor may monitor this after each injection.

-- The most common side effects reported in patients receiving EYLEA are increased redness in the eye, eye pain, cataract, vitreous (gel-like substance) detachment, vitreous floaters, moving spots in the field of vision, and increased pressure in the eye.
+- The most common side effects reported in patients receiving EYLEA were increased redness in the eye, eye pain, cataract, vitreous (gel-like substance) detachment, vitreous floaters, moving spots in the field of vision, and increased pressure in the eye.

 You are encouraged to report negative side effects of prescription drugs to the FDA.